-For the reporting period January 1 to December 31, 2018, following our reasonable country of origin inquiry and our due diligence process, we have reason to believe that a portion of the conflict minerals used in our products originated from the Covered Countries, but we have not identified any instances in which the sourcing of conflict minerals directly or indirectly financed or benefitted armed groups in the Covered Countries.
+For the reporting period January 1 to December 31, 2020, following our RCOI and our due diligence process, we have reason to believe that a portion of the conflict minerals used in our products originated from the Covered Countries, but we have not identified any instances in which the sourcing of conflict minerals directly or indirectly financed or benefitted armed groups in the Covered Countries.

-Our determination as to the origins and chain of custody of the conflict minerals is based on the reasonable country of origin inquiry and due diligence measures described above and expressly subject to the Cautionary Statements set forth below.
+Our determination as to the origins and chain of custody of the conflict minerals is based on the RCOI and due diligence measures described above and expressly subject to the Cautionary Statements set forth below.

-As a result of Semtech's due diligence efforts, we received survey responses to the CMRT from 64 suppliers representing 97% of our manufacturing spend on suppliers that we believe provide components to us, or engage in manufacturing activities for us, that may contain conflict minerals (the "Covered Components/Materials").
-92% (61 of the responding suppliers) stated that they did, in fact, provide Covered Components/Materials.
-24 of the responding suppliers confirmed that the Covered Components/Materials they provided to us either (a) did not contain conflict minerals sourced from the Covered Countries, or (b) originated entirely from recycled or scrap sources.
+As a result of Semtech's due diligence efforts, we received survey responses to the CMRT from 57 suppliers, representing 93% of our suppliers that we believe provide components to us, or engage in manufacturing activities for us, that may contain conflict minerals (the "Covered Components/Materials").
+91% (52 of the responding suppliers) stated that they did, in fact, provide Covered Components/Materials.
+18 of the responding suppliers confirmed that the Covered Components/Materials they provided to us either (a) did not contain conflict minerals sourced from the Covered Countries, or (b) originated entirely from recycled or scrap sources.

-Although the remaining 37 responding suppliers stated that the Covered Components/Materials they provided to us (a) may contain conflict minerals sourced from the Covered Countries, and (b) did not originate entirely from recycled or scrap sources, all responding suppliers provided information regarding smelters and refineries in their supply chains.
-Semtech has confirmed that 100% of the 122 unique smelters and refineries identified by our responding suppliers as potentially in our supply chain are on the list of smelters and refineries that have been determined to responsibly source materials and have been designated RMAP Conformant pursuant to the RMAP.
+Although the remaining 34 responding suppliers stated that the Covered Components/Materials they provided to us (a) may contain conflict minerals sourced from the Covered Countries, and (b) did not originate entirely from recycled or scrap sources, all responding suppliers provided information regarding smelters and refineries in their supply chains.
+Semtech has confirmed that 100% of the 213 unique smelters and refineries identified by our responding suppliers as potentially in our supply chain are on the list of smelters and refineries that have been determined to responsibly source materials and have been designated RMAP Conformant pursuant to the RMAP.